gautamnaik1994/personal-website/_data/blog/view-diff-branch-file.md

 ---
+title: View different branch file inside VIM
+date: 2020-05-20
+slug: view-different-branch-file
 updatedDate: 2020-05-20
+description: There will come a time when you will want to view the contents of the same file or a different file from another branch.
+tags:
+  - vim
+  - git
 keywords:
   - vim
   - keymap
   - git
-slug: view-different-branch-file
 banner: ./images/banner.png
-title: View different branch file inside VIM
-date: 2020-05-20
-description: There will come a time when you will want to view the contents of the same file or a different file from another branch.
-tags:
-  - vim
-  - git
+publish: true
 categories:
   - vim
   - git